allenlogithub/gRPC-Gin/README.md

 post-api-gateway:
 &nbsp; handle the request with route:/v1/post/*
 &nbsp; pass the data to the responsible gRPC servers

-the gRPC servers will send requests to other gRPC servers if required
+&nbsp;
+&nbsp;

 user-register-server:
 &nbsp; process request relate to register